HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn it’s better to say “ up the staircase.”
+I am happy to learn you say “ the breaker turned off.”

 ★★★★★